 Dietary Options for This Instant Pot Pumpkin Curry

-This recipe can be easily modified to meet special dietary needs whether it be vegan, vegetarian, paleo, keto etc.
+This recipe can be easily modified to meet special dietary needs whether it be vegan, vegetarian, paleo, keto, etc.

-To make Vegan or Vegetarian Pumpkin Chickpea Curry:
+To make Vegan or Vegetarian Chickpea Curry:

 *Note: removing skins from the chickpeas can help make them easier to digest.

-To make Whole30, Paleo Pumpkin CHicken Curry:
+To make Whole30, Paleo CHicken Curry:

 Omit chickpeas, use chicken thighs only.

-Chickpeas have a relatively high carbohydrate content compared to meat protein sources, so they don’t easily fit into a low carb plan.
+Chickpeas have a relatively high carbohydrate content compared to meat protein sources, so they don’t easily fit into a low-carb plan.

-The reasoning behind omitting legumes (this includes chickpeas, beans, lentils etc.) on Whole30 and paleo diets is because they are said to contain phytates that can block the absorption of certain nutrients in our bodies.
+The reasoning behind omitting legumes (this includes chickpeas, beans, lentils, etc.) on Whole30 and paleo diets is because they are said to contain phytates that can block the absorption of certain nutrients in our bodies.

 If you just want a hearty, clean eating comfort dish, go ahead and add all the chicken breast, thighs, and chickpeas!

-How to Serve Thai Chicken Pumpkin Curry
+How to Serve Chicken Curry

-Additionally, nice crusty piece of bread also pairs really nicely with the curry so you can soak up all the curry goodness to the very last drop.
+Additionally, a nice crusty piece of bread also pairs really nicely with the curry so you can soak up all the curry goodness to the very last drop.

 This is also a great opportunity to sneak in extra veggies since the curry makes them so tasty!

-Tips for the Best Pumpkin Curry Recipe
+Tips for the Best chicken Curry Recipe

 1. Full Fat Coconut Milk

-Use full fat canned coconut milk- adds to the richness of the curry.
+Use full-fat canned coconut milk- adds to the richness of the curry.